Women's National Basketball Association: Changing of the guard (2010–2012)

-Sue Bird playing for Seattle Storm.
-Member of the All-Decade, Top 15, Top 20, and Top 25 teams.
+Seimone Augustus and Maya Moore, two cornerstones of the Minnesota Lynx dynasty that won four titles between 2011 and 2017.

-On October 20, 2009, the WNBA announced that the Detroit Shock would relocate to Tulsa, Oklahoma, to become the Tulsa Shock.
-On November 20, 2009, the WNBA announced that the Sacramento Monarchs had folded due to lack of support from its current owners, the Maloof family, who were also the owners of the Sacramento Kings at the time.
+On October 20, 2009, the WNBA announced the Detroit Shock would relocate to Tulsa, Oklahoma, to become the Tulsa Shock.
+On November 20, 2009, the WNBA announced the Sacramento Monarchs had folded due to lack of support from its current owners, the Maloof family, who also owned the Sacramento Kings at the time.
 The league announced it would seek new owners to relocate the team to the San Francisco Bay Area; however, no ownership was found and a dispersal draft was held on December 14, 2009.
+The folding of the Monarchs left the WNBA with 12 teams, a number that remained unchanged for the next fifteen seasons.

-The 2010 season saw a tight race in the East, with three teams being tied for first place on the final day of the regular season.
-Five of the six teams in the East were in first place at some point during the season.
-The East held a .681 winning percentage over the West, its highest ever.
-In the 2010 Finals, two new teams represented each conference: the Seattle Storm and the Atlanta Dream.
-Seattle made their first finals appearance since winning it all in 2004, and Atlanta, coming into the playoffs as a four seed, impressively swept its opponents in the first two rounds to advance to the Finals in only the third year of the team's existence.
+The 2010 season saw a tight race in the East, which held a .681 winning percentage over the West, its highest ever.
+However, it was a Western team, the Seattle Storm, who ultimately dominated the league.
+Led once again by the duo of Sue Bird and Lauren Jackson, the only players remaining from the 2004 championship team, the Storm finished 28–6 in the regular season and 7–0 in the playoffs.
+Although the Storm swept the Atlanta Dream, the 2010 Finals were a close affair, with Seattle winning the three games by a combined eight points.
+The Dream, who had finished their inaugural 2008 season 4–30, made a quick turnaround behind the 2009 first-overall pick Angel McCoughtry and advanced to the Finals in their third year.

-After the 2010 season, President Orender announced she would be resigning from her position as of December 31.
+After the 2010 season, President Donna Orender announced she would be resigning from her position as of December 31.
 On April 21, 2011, NBA commissioner David Stern announced that former Girl Scouts of the USA Senior Vice President and Chief Marketing Officer, Laurel J. Richie, would assume duties as president on May 16, 2011.